lwolflab/IMIP/ReadME.md

 result = xtb.xTBRunner.load_file(xtb_configs=xtb_configs)

 ```
-When users run the xTB-iff surface generation， most of the parameters are set to default values and inherited from `Grid` parameters.
+When users run the xTB-iff surface generation， most parameters are set to default values and inherited from `Grid` parameters.
 Users can put the **limited keys and values** in the `xtb_configs` dictionary to change the default values.
 The default values are listed above.

 After the xTB-iff surface generation, the results will be saved in two files:
 - `{mol_name}_xtb.xyz`: extended xyz file containing the generated surface and the corresponding energy values